mstange/samply/Readme.md

 ## Documentation

-Documentation can be found at [https://docs.rs/profiler-get-symbols/](https://docs.rs/profiler-get-symbols/).
+Documentation for the Rust API can be found at [https://docs.rs/profiler-get-symbols/](https://docs.rs/profiler-get-symbols/).
+Documentation for the "Symbolication API" format can be found in [API.md](API.md).

 ## Running / Testing